Cell Doubling Time Calculator

 How is the mini chart generated?

-The chart plots the exponential model N(t) = N0 · 2^(t/Td) across the measured interval using a log-scaled y-axis for interpretability.
+The chart plots N(t) = N0 · 2^(t/Td) on a log-scaled y-axis so you can visualize proportional growth over the measured interval.

 How can I cite this tool?